zubxxr/multi-vehicle-avp/README.md

      source $HOME/ZENOH/zenoh-plugin-ros2dds/install/setup.bash
      zenoh_bridge_ros2dds -c zenoh-bridge-awsim.json5
      ```
-Note that this bridge config file does not have a namespace.

 ## Host 2 (Victus Laptop)
 1. Run Zenoh Bridge and Connect to Host 1
      ``` bash